chirpstack/chirpstack-gateway-bridge/docs/content/gateway/tektelic.md

 Use the `opkg` package-manager to install the downloaded package.
 Example:

 {{<highlight bash>}}
-opkg install lora-gateway-bridge.ipk
+opkg install chirpstack-gateway-bridge.ipk
 {{</highlight>}}

-### Edit the LoRa Gateway Bridge configuration
+### Edit the ChirpStack Gateway Bridge configuration

-To connect the LoRa Gateway Bridge with your MQTT broker, you must update the LoRa Gateway Bridge configuration file, which is located at:
+To connect the ChirpStack Gateway Bridge with your MQTT broker, you must update the ChirpStack Gateway Bridge configuration file, which is located at:
-`/etc/lora-gateway-bridge/lora-gateway-bridge.toml`.
+`/etc/chirpstack-gateway-bridge/chirpstack-gateway-bridge.toml`.

 ### (Re)start and stop commands

-Use the following commands to (re)start and stop the LoRa Gateway Bridge Service:
+Use the following commands to (re)start and stop the ChirpStack Gateway Bridge Service:

 {{<highlight bash>}}
 # status
-monit status lora-gateway-bridge
+monit status chirpstack-gateway-bridge

 # start
-monit start lora-gateway-bridge
+monit start chirpstack-gateway-bridge

 # stop
-monit stop lora-gateway-bridge
+monit stop chirpstack-gateway-bridge

 # restart
-monit restart lora-gateway-bridge
+monit restart chirpstack-gateway-bridge
 {{</highlight>}}

 ### Configure packet-forwarder